 This beautiful park is located in Britz, a neighborhood in Berlin’s Neukölln district in the south.
 A visit there requires purchasing tickets first.
 During the warm season, regular ones are 3 Euro, kids older than 5 years of age pay 1.50 Euro.
 So do seniors and handicapped persons.
 From November 1st until February 28th, the admission price decreases.
 In winter, visitors will be asking themselves a question Pete Seeger came up with in the 1970s: “Where have all the flowers gone?”
 But they will still be able to take nice walks in the quietude of Britzer Garten.

 Those who insist on walking like crazy will meet those goats and sheep on pastures they are supposed to take care of.
-It is easy to get lost in several little gardens that feature certain kinds of flowers.
+It is easy to get lost in those little gardens that feature beautiful flowers of many kinds.
 Some almost feel like jungles, the kind Indiana Jones would conquer.
 Relaxing on recliners provided on those meadows is a good idea after following the main path for 5 kilometers (3 miles).
 And no, bicycles are not allowed at Britzer Park.
 By the way: Nobody will starve at the location.
 There are several cafés that offer snacks and beverages.

 It all started in the mid-1980s.
-A huge area of fields and little garden plots was converted to a world of flowers for the 1985 Federal Garden Show West Berlin was so proud of.
+A huge area of fields and little garden plots was converted into a world of flowers for the 1985 Federal Garden Show West Berlin was so proud of.
 Shortly before the fall of the Berlin Wall, on July 8th, 1989, Britzer Garten was inaugurated.
-Visits usually take several hours because of the size of the place.
+Visits usually take several hours because of the size of this place.

 There is no time like the future.
 Britzer Garten will change.
-There is a project called ‘Britzer Garten 2030’ which is working on new sports activities that are supposed to be offered there, and the big lake will become “more interesting” with “sports and education offers”.
+A project called ‘Britzer Garten 2030’ is in the works.
+New sports activities are supposed to be offered, and the big lake will become “more interesting” with “sports and education offers”.
 Many more changes are in the pipeline.
 But, even today, this is a great place.

 We have a request: The Berlin Spectator has been online for 28 months.
 We deliver the most relevant news from Germany along with features about Berlin, culture, people, tourist magnets and other subjects, and we garnish the whole thing with entertainment and other extras.
 The Berlin Spectator thanks the thousands of readers we have every day.